BEAR (Family Ursidae) – Bear Anatomy and Physiology

 Causes of individual weight differences between bears of the same species, and sometimes the same habitat, may include individual health, age, the sex of the bear, individual ability to locate food or digest specific foods, and the level of ability to withstand human impacts on the habitat.

-Seasonal fluctuations in weights of individual bears is common.
+Seasonal fluctuations in weights of individual bears are common.
 Fall (pre-denning) weights are normally much greater than spring (emergence) weights.
 Weights are affected by seasonally available foods.

 American black bears of eastern North America are consistently larger than those of the western states.
 (Weights are averages from a specific sampling.)